valeraf23/ObjectComparator/README.md

 ```

-## Display distinctions for member strategies
+## Display distinctions for properties/fields which have custom strategy

 ```csharp